-Hunters note: Access dates for WIA properties do not supersede normal small game hunting season dates.
+Hunters note: Access dates for walk-in access (WIA) properties do not supersede normal small game hunting season dates.
 Regardless of access dates for WIA properties, when a particular game species season is closed, hunters cannot pursue that game species on the basis of the WIA program’s access dates.

-To promote safe hunting and to help landowners efficiently harvest crops, some WIA properties, primarily grass sprinkler corners adjacent to irrigated corn fields, will be closed to WIA hunting when landowners are actively harvesting crops.
-Specifically, when harvesting machines are harvesting the associated corn field, sprinkler corners are CLOSED to all WIA hunting.
 In most cases, corners will only be closed for a day or two while the landowner completes harvest.
 All sprinkler corners will be posted with closure signs in addition to regular boundary signs.
-Adhering to this temporary closure will help us maintain excellent working relations with landowners, and will contribute to keeping high quality sprinkler corners open to public walk-in hunting.
+Adhering to this temporary closure will help us maintain excellent working relations with landowners, and will contribute to keeping high-quality sprinkler corners open to public walk-in hunting.

 Hunting licenses and